 Other video chat options are available, including Cisco Webex, Facebook Messenger, FaceTime, Google Hangouts, Microsoft Teams, and Skype, but many Zoomers choose the service because of its relative simplicity.
 Click a link and you’re attending a book club meeting, getting personal pet training from your breeder or just schmoozing with friends.

 Los Angeles-based physician Steven Goldberg, 73, a self-described “sober alcoholic,” said that even today, being able “to find a Zoom Alcoholics Anonymous meeting at any hour of the day” is still going strong.

 If you're unsure about Zoom — and maybe a little intimidated — we're here to help.

-“We've struggled with some people who don't have a powerful connection, and so they haven't had as much access,” says Paula Rochelle, 74, of San Jose, California, a Zoom newcomer who learned the technology to stay active in the groups she's involved in (from an activist organization called Raging Grannies to Toastmasters).
-“A couple of those friends are really feeling depressed and disconnected.”
+“We've struggled with some people who don't have a powerful connection.
+And so they haven't had as much access,” says Paula Rochelle, 77, of San Jose, California, who learned the technology in 2020 to stay active in the groups she's involved in.
+That includes organizations from the activist Raging Grannies to Toastmasters.

 How do I join a Zoom session?

 An invitation typically arrives via email or text.
 Click the Join Zoom Meeting link in the body of the message.
 You'll be prompted to download Zoom or to launch the app if you already have it.
 You then just choose to join a meeting with or without video.